todoval/CloudsShader/README.md

    - *Cloud Rendering Shader:* set this to *CloudShader/CloudRendering*
    - *Environment Blending Shader:* set this to *CloudShader/EnvironmentBlending*
 6. set other script properties according to your liking
-   - beware, properties such as *Cloud Size*, *Ray March Step Size*, *Ray March Step Decrease*, *Absorption Coefficient*, *Density Multiplier* and *Speed* must be set to value other than 0 in order for the cloud shader to work
+   - beware, properties such as *Cloud Size*, *Ray March Step Size*, *Ray March Step Decrease*, *Absorption Coefficient*, *Density Multiplier* and *Speed* must be set to values other than 0 in order for the cloud shader to work
-7. run the game (however, script will run in edit mode also)
+7. run the game (the script will run in edit mode also)

 <p align="center">
     <img src="https://github.com/todoval/CloudsShader/blob/master/Screenshots/CloudScript.png" width="300px"</img>